 Our dedicated and trained team will proactively manage your property, dealing with problems promptly and cost effectively while ensuring continuity of rent.
 It is our aim to provide the best possible service at all time.
 We can manage your property throughout the lettings process; from organising inventories and arranging for properties to be cleaned pre-tenancy, right through to handling deposit negotiations once the tenancy has come to an end.

 During the tenancy period we handle day-to-day maintenance issues, arrange repairs and organise visits to check the property, as well as dealing with accounts, and liaising with utility suppliers.
 When your tenancy is due to end, our team will guide you through the termination process.

 Let Only Fee – Half of a month’s rent.
 Ie if the rent is £1000pcm then our fee will be £500.

-Full Management Fee – Half of a month’s rent plus 5% of the rent each month.
-Ie If the rent was £1000pcm then our fee would be £500 initially and the £50 of the rent each month as a management fee.
+Full Management Fee – Three weeks’ rent plus 7% of the rent each month.
+Ie If the rent was £1000pcm then our fee would be £692.00 (+VAT) initially and the £70 (+VAT) of the rent each month as a management fee.